philtipping31/PP2---GuessTheLyrics/README.md

 - JavaScript help was taken from [W3schools](https://www.w3chools.com)
 - Google fonts were used for all text on the webpage.
 - Some of the quiz content for lyrics and answers were taken from [Funtrivia](https://www.funtrivia.com/trivia-quiz/Music/Finish-the-Lyrics-233200.html) and [Trivir Creator](https://triviacreator.com/quiz/tbeRToU) as well as my own ideas.
-- [Font Awesome](https://fontawesome.com/icons/face-frown?f=classic&s=regular&sz=2xl) was used to get the icon for the 404 Error Page.
+- [Font Awesome](https://fontawesome.com/icons) was used to get the icon for the 404 Error Page and Footer.

 ## Youtube Tutorials